gofractally/Eden/README.md

 ### Running Eden with Ephemeral Chains Locally

-Ephemeral chains are instances of the EOS blockchain spawned by `nodeos` locally, with manipulated data from our chain runners, eg: [Basic Genesis Runner](contracts/eden/tests/run-genesis.cpp) or [Full Ellection Runner](contracts/eden/tests/run-full-election.cpp).
+Ephemeral chains are instances of the EOS blockchain spawned by `nodeos` locally, with manipulated data from our chain runners, eg: [Basic Genesis Runner](contracts/eden/tests/run-genesis.cpp) or [Full Election Runner](contracts/eden/tests/run-full-election.cpp).
 By running a ephemeral chain you are in full control of the blockchain, giving you more flexibility to test the Eden contracts.

 #### Get the executables